 On completion of this course, the student will be able to:

-- demonstrate an informed knowledge of key literary developments in Arabic prose and poetry from the 6th to the 13th century
+- Students will gain a good knowledge of the key developments in Arabic 'belles-lettres' and poetry from their respective beginnings to the end of the 'Abbasid' period.

 |Roger Allen: An Introduction to Arabic Literature|

 (Cambridge University Press, 2000)